- 1 Introduction

 You can smooth vertices by displaying the menu with ‘Ctrl+V’ and select ‘Smooth Vertex‘.

-They become smoother progressively by applying it repeatedly.
+They become smoother progressively by applying this function repeatedly.

 That’s it for now!
 Although I have not been on Blender for a long time, there are a lot of shortcuts I should have learnt earlier.

-Blender has a lot of shortcuts, so it’s hard to remember them.
+Blender has a lot of shortcuts, so it’s hard to learn them.
 But, once you get used to them, you will find them useful.
 Let’s keep learning together!